HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ##### Use Case 2 Description

-In Use Case 2, the Content Creator system makes the person-authored ADI available via a Content Receiver system using a FHIR API.
+In Use Case 2, the Content Creator system makes the person-authored advance directive information available via a Content Receiver system using a FHIR API.
 The Content Receiver system may be an end system or may be another Content Custodian system.

 ##### Use Case 2 Processes Steps